ploki/yanapack/README.md

 Ke x y 143m .5 ci
 Kams w z 2290 1 ra
 ```
-The semi impedance dipole is useful to model specific dipoles found in frequency-dependent damping modeling of loudspeakers (Thorborg, Knud; Tinggaard, Carsten; Agerkvist, Finn; Futtrup, Claus; "Frequency Dependence of Damping and Compliance in Loudspeaker Suspensions"; JAES Volume 58 Issue 6 pp. 472-486; June 2010)
+The semi-impedance dipole is a valuable tool for representing specific dipoles encountered in the frequency-dependent damping modeling of loudspeakers.
+This particular dipole has been extensively discussed and researched in the paper titled "Frequency Dependence of Damping and Compliance in Loudspeaker Suspensions" by Thorborg, Knud; Tinggaard, Carsten; Agerkvist, Finn; Futtrup, Claus, published in the Journal of the Audio Engineering Society (JAES), Volume 58, Issue 6, pages 472-486 in June 2010.

  - abc is the semi impedance name
  - x and y are the interconnection nodes of the dipole